ErikBoraHuynh/Homelabs-Repository/Forensics/$UsnJrnl.md

 **Phase 4: Connecting the Barcodes**

 After opening usn_report.txt, we Ctrl-F to find the "surveil-sourhside06.JPG" file that a suspect claimed they had never seen before.
 We find it's File Reference Number 6017 and we Ctrl-F it as well to see all it's logs.
-We find that at it was renamed "billing1.ods" at the Unix Epoch Timestamp of 1665596185.
+We find that at the Unix Epoch Timestamp of 1665596185, it was renamed "billing1.ods".
 We enter `date -d @1665596185` to get the exact timestamp (UTC) of when it was renamed, which is Wed Oct 12 17:36:25 UTC 2022.

 <img width="1920" height="918" alt="USN 16" src="https://github.com/user-attachments/assets/5593f3ee-5360-4fd4-9abb-27ef241a5c0b" />
 <img width="1920" height="920" alt="USN 17" src="https://github.com/user-attachments/assets/f470f520-f900-494b-9502-6622dbd2c9fb" />